fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 It is narrated on the authority 'Abdullah b.
 Mas'ud that the Messenger of God observed: Never a Prophet had been sent before me by God towards his nation who had not among his people (his) disciples and companions who followed his ways and obeyed his command.
 Then there came after them their successors who said whatever they did not practise, and practised whatever they were not commanded to do.
 He who strove against them with his hand was a believer: he who strove against them with his tongue was a believer, and he who strove against them with his heart was a believer and beyond that there is no faith even to the extent of a mustard seed.
 Abu Rafi' said: I narrated this hadith to 'Abdullah b.
 'Umar; he contradicted me.
 There happened to come 'Abdullah b.
 Mas'ud who stayed at Qanat, and 'Abdullah b 'Umar wanted me to accompany him for visiting him (as 'Abdullah b.
 Mas'ud was ailing), so I went along with him and as we sat (before him) I asked Ibn Mas'ud about this hadith.
 He narrated it in the same way as I narrated it to Ibn 'Umar.
 The same hadith has been transmitted by another chain of narrators on the authority of 'Abdullah b.
 Mas'ud who observed: Never was there one among the prophets who had had not disciples who followed his direction and followed his ways.
 The remaining part of the hadith is like that as narrated by Salih but the arrival of Ibn Mas'ud and the meeting of Ibn 'Umar with him is not mentioned.

-— Sahih Muslim[7]
+— Sahih Muslim
 Death
 Main article: Islamic view of Jesus' death
 The primary quranic verse dealing with the event of the crucifixion is Surah 4 Verse 157:

     That they said (in boast), "We killed the Messiah Jesus the son of Mary, the Messenger of The God'; but they killed him not, nor crucified him, but so it was made to appear to them, and those who differ therein are full of doubts, with no (certain) knowledge, but only conjecture to follow, for of a surety they killed him not.

 Most Islamic traditions categorically deny that Jesus physically died on the cross or otherwise.
 Most traditions instead teach substitution, or the idea that another person was crucified in Jesus' place.
 However, some modern Muslim scholars believe that Jesus did indeed die, and references to his survival are symbolic, not literal.
 This disagreement on the nature of Jesus' death is found within the Islamic canon itself, with the earliest Hadith quoting the companions of Muhammad saying that Jesus had died.
 Meanwhile, the majority of subsequent Hadith and Tafsir argue in favor of the opposite.

 Substitution
 It is unclear exactly where the substitutionist interpretation originated, but some scholars consider the theory originating among certain Gnostic groups of the second century.[35]
-Leirvik finds the Quran and Hadith to have been clearly influenced by the non-canonical ('heretical') Christianity that prevailed in the Arab peninsula and further in Abyssinia.[78]
+Leirvik finds the Quran and Hadith to have been clearly influenced by the non-canonical ('heretical') Christianity that prevailed in the Arab peninsula and further in Abyssinia.

 Muslim commentators have been unable to convincingly disprove the crucifixion.
 Rather, the problem has been compounded by adding the conclusion of their substitutionist theories.
 The problem has been one of understanding.

 If the substitutionist interpretation (Christ replaced on the cross) is taken as a valid reading of the Qur'anic text, the question arises of whether this idea is represented in Christian sources.
 According to Irenaeus' Adversus Haereses, the Egyptian Gnostic Christian Basilides (2nd century) held the view that Christ (the divine nous, intelligence) was not crucified, but was replaced by Simon of Cyrene.
 However, both Clement of Alexandria and Hippolytus denied that Basilides held this view.
 But the substitutionist idea in general form is quite clearly expressed in the Gnostic Nag Hammadi documents Apocalypse of Peter and The Second Treatise of the Great Seth.

 While most Western scholars, Jews, and Christians believe Jesus died, orthodox Muslim theology teaches he ascended to Heaven without being put on the cross and God transformed another person, Simon of Cyrene, to appear exactly like Jesus who was crucified instead of Jesus (cf. Irenaeus' description of the heresy of Basilides, Book I, ch.
-XXIV, 4.).[83]
+XXIV, 4.).

 Some disagreement and discord can be seen beginning with Ibn Ishaq's (d.
 761) report of a brief accounting of events leading up to the crucifixion, firstly stating that Jesus was replaced by someone named Sergius, while secondly reporting an account of Jesus' tomb being located at Medina and thirdly citing the places in the Quran (3:55; 4:158) that God took Jesus up to himself.

-Michael Cook notes that denial that Jesus died follows the Christian heresy of Docetism, who were "disturbed by that God should have died", but that this concern conflicts with another Islamic doctrine, that Jesus was a man, not God.[84]
+Michael Cook notes that denial that Jesus died follows the Christian heresy of Docetism, who were "disturbed by that God should have died", but that this concern conflicts with another Islamic doctrine, that Jesus was a man, not God.
 Quranic commentators seem to have concluded the denial of the crucifixion of Jesus by following material interpreted in Tafsir that relied upon extra-biblical Judeo-Christian sources, with the earliest textual evidence having originated from a non-Muslim source; a misreading of the Christian writings of John of Damascus regarding the literal understandings of Docetism (exegetical doctrine describing spiritual and physical realities of Jesus as understood by men in logical terms) as opposed to their figurative explanations.
 John of Damascus highlighted the Quran's assertion that the Jews did not crucify Jesus being very different from saying that Jesus was not crucified, explaining that it is the varied Quranic exegetes in Tafsir, and not the Quran itself, that denies the crucifixion, further stating that the message in the 4:157 verse simply affirms the historicity of the event.

-Second coming
+#### Second coming
 See also: Second Coming § Islam, Islamic eschatology, and Hadith of Jesus praying behind Mahdi According to Islamic tradition which describes this graphically, Jesus' descent will be in the midst of wars fought by the Mahdi (lit. "the rightly guided one"), known in Islamic eschatology as the redeemer of Islam, against al-Masih ad-Dajjal (the Antichrist "false messiah") and his followers.
 Jesus will descend at the point of a white minaret, east of Damascus (believed to be the Minaret of Isa in the Umayyad Mosque), dressed in yellow robes—his head anointed.
 He will say prayer behind al-Mahdi then join him in his war against the Dajjal.
 Jesus, considered as a Muslim, will abide by the Islamic teachings.
 Eventually, Jesus will slay the Antichrist, and then everyone who is one of the People of the Book (ahl al-kitāb, referring to Jews and Christians) will believe in him.
 Thus, there will be one community, that of Islam.

 Sahih al-Bukhari, Volume 3, Book 43: Kitab-ul-Ilm (Book of Knowledge), Hâdith Number 656:
-Allah's Apostle said, "The Hour will not be established until the son of Mary (i.e. Jesus) descends amongst you as a just ruler, he will break the cross, kill the swine, and abolish the Jizya tax.
+>Allah's Apostle said, "The Hour will not be established until the son of Mary (i.e. Jesus) descends amongst you as a just ruler, he will break the cross, kill the swine, and abolish the Jizya tax.
 Money will be in abundance so that nobody will accept it (as charitable gifts)."
-— Narrated by Abu Huraira 🐈
+>Narrated by Abu Huraira 🐈

 </details>

 <details>
 <summary>Apostoles and [Paul]</summary>

+### Apostoles and [Paul]
 The disciples of Jesus are known in the Quran and the traditions of Prophet Muhammad, may the mercy and blessings of God be upon him, as Al-Hawariyoon.
 This is an Arabic word meaning simply, the disciples of Jesus.
 However, hawariyoon, like many words in the Arabic language, has specific and general meanings, and in some cases, particularly in Islamic words, there are layers of meanings.

 Hawari is derived from the root Arabic word hawr that means to whiten, to bleach, to purify, to clean, to change, to transform, to amend and to alter.
 Hawari is a singular word and literally means, he who whitens clothes, he who has been appointed, chosen, and purified from all kinds of defects, and a companion or a helper.
 The plural is hawariyoon.